Get involved in local issues!

 3. Who are our members?

-The Mission Beach Town Council has over 300 members.
+The Mission Beach Town Council has close to 400 members.
 Members include: families who want a safe and clean place to raise their children; retirees who want to make Mission Beach a better place; businesses who want to give back to the community; students who want to be more involved and make a difference; new residents who are curious about how things work; and longtime Mission Beach locals who care deeply about preserving our piece of paradise.